Discovery & Ethnology

 These majestic valleys framed by mountains and glaciers present an unexpected image of Iran.

 A different Japan

 Yonaguni is one of the smallest inhabited islands and the most western point of Japan’s archipelago, much closer to Taiwan than Tokyo.

 Its remoteness gives the place a singular dimension embodied in a dramatic past as well as in traditions which have all but vanished in the Northern islands.
 One can find there an endemic species of small horses or puzzling underwater stone structures deemed, by some people, to be the remains of an antic suken city.

 Between legend and reality, tiny Yonaguni offers diverse facets, the most intriguing one being the discovery of a Japan caught in a time warp.

 Today, exploring the world doesn’t have the same meaning as in the past.
 Indeed, very few corners of the planet remain unknown, although it would be wise for them to stay so.

-With infinite passion and curiosity, the directors of these films brought back from their travels images of small villages whose beauty has gone unnoticed, touching encounters and fascinating stories.
+With infinite passion and curiosity, the directors of these films have brought back images of small villages whose beauty has gone unnoticed, memorable encounters and fascinating stories.

 On foot, by train or boat, we explore the world with wide open eyes.